Google Pixel 6a renders leaked online - MSPoweruser

 As can be seen in the renders, the volume rockers and power buttons are on the right side of the frame.
 The 3.5mm headphone jack appears to be missing, so you’ll have to rely on Bluetooth connectivity for listening to audio.

-The tipster also says that the Google Pixel 6a will feature a 6.2-inch flat OLED display with a single centered punch-hole camera.
-The 6a is also expected to have dual rear cameras and single a LED flash.
-Rumor has it that Google Pixel 6a will use the same 50MP Samsung ISOCELL GN1 sensor as the original Pixel 6.
+The Google Pixel 6a is expected to feature a 6.2-inch flat OLED display with a single centered punch-hole camera.
+We now know the Google Pixel 6a is also expected to have dual rear cameras and single a LED flash, and to be powered by the Google Tensor processor.

 Other features include a USB Type-C, in-display fingerprint sensor.